In 2023, smart homes are more popular than ever. Homeowners across the globe are switching to a more internet-connected future.

 Is Smart Home Technology Safe?

-One of the biggest roadblocks for smart home devices is security.
-Broadly speaking, smart devices are indeed hackable - just like any router, laptop or smartphone.
-But that doesn’t naturally mean they should be avoided.
+One of the biggest concerns for home automation tech is security.
+In the broadest sense, smart devices can be hacked - just like any router, laptop or phone.
+But that doesn’t mean they should be avoided.

-A major plus for leading smart home technologies is that they can b updated entirely remotely, without the need for expensive maintenance call-outs or technicians.
-This means that your smart technology is constantly up-to-date with daily patches to make them less at risk of nasty breaches.
+A major plus for leading smart technologies is that they can be updated remotely, with no need for costly maintenance call-outs or technicians.
+This means that your tech can be kept up-to-date with frequent patches to make them less at risk of nasty breaches.
 At the same time, with remote troubleshooting, your installer can tell if a problem can't be fixed through the internet, and can schedule a visit to solve it before you even ask!

 That’s why we always advise using a smart meshed network system like Ruckus Wireless.
 Using WatchGuard AP technology, this Wi-Fi set-up boasts powerful end-to-end encryption, automated firmware patching and antivirus defence.
-On top of that, Ruckus can create a super fast, high quality network.
-And don’t forget the basics.
-Use a strong password and only give access permissions to those you can trust.
-Not knowing who is remotely accessing your home technology can cause all sorts of headaches.
-Remember the basics and make sure you’re not that person!
+On top of that, Ruckus can create a super fast, high quality network, which actively eliminates "dead zones" around your property.

-By 2023, the amount of smart homes in the UK is expected to have doubled.
-If you’re looking to stay one step ahead of the pack (and not fall behind), now is the time to switch to smart.
+By 2024, the number of smart homes in the UK is expected to have doubled.
+If you’re looking to stay one step ahead of the pack, now is the time to switch to smart.
 Smart home tech is only continuing to develop and expand.
 Setting up the basics will give you endless uses for now, whilst also providing a base to build from in the future.

 The next step is finding the right systems for you.
 Sure you could begin by purchasing an Apple HomeKit or Control4 system.
-But as we’ve said, it isn’t truly a smart home if it’s not a network of multiple devices.
+But as we’ve said, it isn’t truly a smart home if it isn't a network of multiple devices.
 The key here is combining many systems into one.

 That’s not to say you’ll need everything from smart heating to automatic blinds.
-The key to smart technology is keeping it personalised to you.
-Whether you want automated coffee brewing or something quirky like an automatic dog washer (yes we really did that), make sure it actively makes a difference to your home lifestyle.
+The key to smart tech is tailoring it to you.
+That could be automated coffee brewing or something quirky like a dog washer (yes we really did that), make sure it actually makes a difference to your life.

-At Chris Lewis Group, we’re here to support you in all of your smart home technology ventures.
-With over 10+ years in industry installations, we’re early movers in the smart home field, and our technicians are dedicated to helping you bring your home goals to life.
+At Chris Lewis Group, we’re here to help with all of your smart home ventures.
+With over 15 years of experience, we’re early movers in the home automation field, and our team can help you bring your goals to life.
 Whether you want to increase your security or improve overall well-being, we have the skills, experience and knowledge to make your dream a reality.

 Get in touch with us today to see what we can do for you.